University of Graz: History

 The university was founded in 1585 by Archduke Charles II of Austria.
 The bull of 1 January 1586, published on 15 April 1586, was approved by Pope Sixtus V. For most of its existence it was controlled by the Catholic Church, and was closed in 1782 by Emperor Joseph II in an attempt to gain state control over educational institutions.
 Joseph II transformed it into a lyceum, where civil servants and medical personnel were trained.
 In 1827 it was re-instituted as a university by Emperor Francis I, thus gaining the name Karl-Franzens-Universität, meaning Charles Francis University.
-Over 30,000 students are currently enrolled at the university.
+As of 2024, almost 30,000 students are enrolled at the university.